sphinx-doc/sphinx/doc/man/sphinx-build.rst

      Build compact pretty-printed "pseudo-XML" files displaying the internal structure of the intermediate document trees.

-   See :ref:`builders` for a list of all builders shipped with Sphinx.
+   See :doc:`/usage/builders/index` for a list of all builders shipped with Sphinx.
 Extensions can add their own builders.

 .. _make_mode: